European vehicle registration plate: Other countries

-Several non-EU European states have implemented formats similar to the EU format, with national flags or symbols in place of the circle of stars.
+Several non-EU European states have implemented formats similar to the EU format, with national flags or symbols, plus the country code.
 Vehicles with such registration plates, issued in countries party to the Vienna Convention on Road Traffic, do not need to display the white oval international vehicle registration code while within countries signatory to the Vienna Convention on Road Traffic.